qmlcode/qml/docs/source/tutorial.rst

 Repeat the prediction from Exercise 2.4 with training set sizes of 1000, 2000, and 4000 molecules.
 Note the MAE for every training size.
 Plot a learning curve of the MAE versus the training set size.
-Generate a learning curve for the Gaussian and Laplacian kernels, as well using the coulomb matrix and bag-of-bonds representations.
+Generate a learning curve for the Gaussian and Laplacian kernels, as well using the Coulomb matrix and bag-of-bonds representations.
 Which combination gives the best learning curve?
 Note you will have to adjust the kernel width (sigma) underway.